Adminja's Forms module provides a way for you to quickly create your own custom forms to capture information.

 Once you've configured your new element, click Add and the new element will appear in your Custom Fields list.

-Once you have more than 1 element added to your custom fields, you may rearrange them by dragging them up and down the list.
+Once you have more than 1 element added to your custom fields, you may rearrange them by clicking the gripper icon and dragging them up and down the list.

 Viewing your Form

 You can view your form at any time by clicking View Hosted Form

 You can test your form by filling it in and submitting it.

 You will find the public URL to view your form near the bottom of the form window.